Home » 7 Common Parrot Sleeping Positions (with Meanings)

 7 Common Parrot Sleeping Positions (with Meanings)

-Some sleep positions are concerning, like sleeping at the bottom of the cage or hanging onto the bars at night.
-Insomnia can also be a problem, so you may need to help the parrot unwind at night.
+Some sleep positions are concerning, like sleeping at the bottom of the cage or hanging onto the bars.
+Insomnia can also be a problem, so you may need to help the parrot unwind.

 Parrots And Sleep

-Sleep quality is a good indicator of health, so it pays to know when, where, and how the parrot sleeps.
+Sleep quality is a good indicator of health, so it pays to know when, where, and how a parrot sleeps.
 In short, parrots should get 8-12 hours of undisturbed sleep per night.

-Any less than this, and the bird may become irritable or unwell.
-Similarly, sleeping much more than 12 hours can also be problematic.
+Any less than this may cause the bird to become irritable or unwell.
+Similarly, sleeping for more than 12 hours can also be problematic.

-According to Science Direct, sleeping more than 12 hours per night is common among parrots with feather-destructive behavior (FDB) or feather plucking.
+According to Science Direct, sleeping more than 12 hours per night is common among parrots with feather-destructive behavior (FDB).

-Since sleep is one of the clearest health indicators, we must closely monitor a parrot’s sleep.
+Since sleep is among the clearest health indicators, we must closely monitor a parrot’s sleep.

-How Can You Tell If A Parrot Is Sleeping?
+How To Tell If A Parrot Is Sleeping

 Parrots go to sleep around sunset (or when their room starts to get dark).
-About an hour before rest, a parrot will retire to its sleeping perch (or a sheltered area) and start winding down for the night.
+About an hour before rest, they retire to their sleeping perch (or a sheltered area) and start winding down.

-As the parrot winds down, it’ll move less and grow quieter.
+As the parrot does so, it’ll move less and grow quieter.
 You can often hear parrots slowly grating their beaks before they drift asleep.
-Sometimes, parrots also preen themselves to relax.
+Sometimes, they also preen their feathers to relax.

 It’ll look like the parrot has its eyes closed during sleep.
-Many parrots “peek” during sleep, which means they’ll half-open one eye periodically to survey the surroundings.
+Many parrots peek during sleep, which means they’ll half-open one eye to survey the surroundings.

 how do parrots sleep in a cage?